tronprotocol/tronwallet-adapter/packages/adapters/walletconnect/README.md

                 icons: ["<URL TO WALLET'S LOGO/ICON>"];
             };
         };
+        /**
+         * Config for web3Modal constructor.
+         * Detailed documentation can be found in WalletConnect page: https://docs.walletconnect.com/2.0/web3modal/options.
+         * - `walletConnectVersion` will be ignored and will be set to 2.
+         * - `projectId` will be ignored and will be set with `options.projectId`.
+         */
+        web3ModalConfig?: WalletConnectWeb3ModalConfig;
     }
     ```
     More detail about WalletConnect client options please refer to the [WalletConnect document](https://docs.walletconnect.com/2.0/javascript/sign/dapp-usage).